British Airways Helicopters: History

-Starting in 1947, British European Airways (BEA) had operated a Helicopter Experiment Unit.
+Established in July 1947 and starting in early 1948, British European Airways (BEA) had operated a Helicopter Experimental Unit.
 It initially operated a fleet of five helicopters sourced from the United States - three Sikorsky S-51s and two Bell 47s.

 The unit operated timetabled mail services in East Anglia during 1948 using their Westland-Sikorsky S51s.
 A scheduled passenger service was operated during 1950 between Cardiff (Pengam Moors), Wrexham and Liverpool (Speke), also utilising the S-51s.
-In June 1951, BEA introduced helicopter services between Northolt Aerodrome, Hay Mills Rotor Station in Birmingham and London Heathrow, operated by a pair of S51s.
-These services were followed in 1954 by a passenger service between Southampton Eastleigh Airport, Heathrow and Northolt, operated by Westland Whirlwind helicopters.
+In June 1951, BEA introduced helicopter services between Northolt Aerodrome, Hay Mills Rotor Station in Birmingham and London Heathrow, operated by a pair of S-51s.
+These services were followed in June 1954 by a passenger service between Southampton Eastleigh Airport, Heathrow and Northolt, operated by Westland Whirlwind helicopters.
 The 1955 passenger service was flown between Birmingham, Heathrow and Gatwick Airport, with leased Bristol 171s.